 We love a touch of Vita Coco Coconut Oil on our carrots too, and such delicious facilitators of vitamin D might even convince veg dodgers to get involved.

 6. It could max out your kids' muscles

 The conversation around children and vitamin D normally revolves around the avoidance of rickets, and while that’s a crucial priority, other benefits of high vitamin D uptake for kids aren’t so widely discussed.
 Research published in Endocrine Research linked high levels of maternal vitamin D to better muscle development in children.
 The study involving 678 children correlated vitamin D levels in the womb with grip strength at the age of four, finding that high levels of vitamin D in late pregnancy meant that children were more likely to have greater muscle strength in their hands at the age of four.

 7. You're likely getting less if you live in the city

 If you’re an urban dweller chances are you’re getting less vitamin D on a daily basis than those living in a Hovis ad rural idyll, mainly thanks to sun blocking skyscrapers and high rises and increased levels of pollution.
 Chances are you work in an office too, and if your job involves regular night shifts, you’ll be even more susceptible to vitamin D deficiency.
 It doesn’t matter how virtuously you live either; indoor athletes such as gymnasts are thought to be especially lacking in vitamin D. Escape to the country once in awhile, book a beach break and in the meantime top up your supply with Inner Me Essential Three, which will handily also help you to keep your omega-3 and probiotic levels peaking (even the dedicated healthistas amongst us need help on these three counts).

-8. D deficiency has been linked to an increased risk of developing dementia and MS
+8. D deficiency has been linked to dementia and MS